Andrew-AbiMansour/CoVMME-demo/.github/ISSUE_TEMPLATE/data-review.md

 ** Procedure **
 Explain the scientific process you used to review the submitted data.
 Include a list of technical issues you checked for such as:
-  - Unique submission ID
+  - Unique submission ID: true/false
-  - Valid target name
+  - Valid target name: true/false
-  - Valid sofware depdendencies
+  - Valid sofware depdendencies: true/false
-  - File integrity and validity
+  - File integrity and validity: true/false
-  - Execution of script files
+  - Execution of script files: true/false
-  - Simulation run
+  - Simulation run: true/false
+  - Proper citations for externl data or algorithms/methods: true/false

+---
+name: Data review
+about: Create a review report for submitted simulation data
+title: 'Data review: SUBMISSION_ID'
+labels: ''
+assignees: ''
+---

 ** Evaluation **
 Include a qualitative assessment of the data: bad/rejected, fuzzy/debatable, good/acceptable